 I leave the station and head through the pouring rain to the shrine grounds.

 There is a weird festival going on, all about setting fire to broken old toys.
 The festival is known as Ningyo Kanshasai.
-It is a festival to thank dolls, and is hosted annually at Meiji Shrine.
-It first begin in 1989, and this year marks its 26th anniversary.
+It is a festival to thank dolls and is hosted annually at Meiji Shrine.
+It first began in 1989, and this year marks its 26th anniversary.
 In Japan, there is a belief that a part of your soul dwells within your possessions.
-Giving used gifts isn’t very popular here, as a part of your person is passed on along with the second hand object.
+Giving used gifts isn’t very popular here, as a part of your person is passed on along with the second-hand object.

 Today, this Shinto exorcism ceremony is a way to cleanse the doll, and free the part of your soul which is encompassed by the inanimate object; a free spirit for a healthy mind.
 For the low price of ¥3000, you can add your dolls to the massive collection of others; you too can have your soul finally freed.
 The spirit of the doll is raised by the Haraikiyome (purification) priest, and a cleansing ritual known as Oharai is performed on the dolls.

 I always like visiting Meiji Shrine at the weekend, its location is very close to Yoyogi Park.
-There is always an opportunity to see two events with one zone.
+There is always an opportunity to see two events in one zone.

 This weekend the event is ‘The Road of Hokkai-Food’, an event celebrating the food of Hokkaido.
 Much like the other festival, this event is also in its 26th year; although the two appear to be very much unrelated.
 Here there are almost ninety stalls selling various different snacks, cheap meals, trinkets, cheeses, and beer.
 The small stalls clustered together, the heavy rain, and the aroma of food filling the air is reminiscent of a music festival.